Telocyte: Rationale for the term telocyte

 Professor Laurențiu M. Popescu's group from Bucharest, Romania described a new type of cell.
-Popescu coined the terms telocytes (TC) for these cells, and telopodes (Tp) for their extremely long but thin prolongations in order to prevent further confusion with other interstitial (stromal) cells (e.g., fibroblast, fibroblast-like cells, myofibroblast, mesenchymal cells).
+Popescu coined the terms telocytes (TC) for these cells, and telopodes (Tp) for their extremely long but thin prolongations in order to prevent further confusion with other interstitial (stromal) cells (e.g., fibroblast (FB), fibroblast-like cells, myofibroblast, mesenchymal cells).
 Telopodes present an alternation of thin segments, podomeres (with caliber mostly under 200 nm, below the resolving power of light microscopy) and dilated segments, podoms, which accommodate mitochondria, (rough) endoplasmic reticulum and caveolae - the so-called "Ca2+ uptake/release units".
 The concept of TC was promptly adopted by other laboratories, as well.

-Telocytes and/or fibroblasts ?
+Telocytes and/or fibroblasts?

 The interstitium (stroma) is in most of the cases seen as a connecting "device" for the specific structures of an organ.
 Usually, people perceive interstitial cells as being mainly (or even, only) fibroblasts.
 However, fibroblasts have the function of generating connective tissue matrix, specifically, collagen.
 The distinction between TC and fibroblasts is obvious since they have different ultrastructure and phenotype.
 Therefore, their functions should be mostly different: TC - intercellular signaling (connections), but fibroblasts - collagen synthesis.
 In other words, TC are "more" functionally oriented while fibroblasts are "more" structurally oriented, responsible for fibrosis.

 There are some clear ultrastructural features that differentiate telocytes from fibroblasts.
 For instance, the general aspect of TC is of a small oval (piriform/spindle/triangular/stellate)-shaped cellular body, containing a nucleus surrounded by a small amount of cytoplasm.
 Anyway, the shape of the cell body depends on the number of Tp.
 TC cellular body average dimensions are, as measured on EM images, 9.3 μm ± 3.2 μm (min.
-6.3μm; max.
+6.3 μm; max.
 16.4 μm).
 Fibroblast nucleus is typically euchromatic, but TC nucleus is mostly heterochromatic.
 Mitochondria represent only 2% of cell body volume and the Golgi complex is small in TC.
 Fibroblasts Golgi complex is prominent and the rough endoplasmic reticulum is very well developed (usually 5-12%) of cell volume.

 Since telopodes are distinctive for telocytes, here are their main features: